 Racking up a bunch of awards, Thanda Safari Lodge has been named the World’s Leading Luxury Lodge and I can totally understand why!
 I can’t even believe that I was lucky enough to stay there!
 The lodge is comprised of 9 different suites that are free-standing, large, exquisite works of architecture.
 Each has a living room area, a bedroom, and a big stone fireplace that connects the two.
 The bathroom is as large as my studio apartment with indoor and outdoor showers and avbig soaking tub.
 And finally – the outdoor deck is as big as the villa with a gorgeous personal plunge pool, and gazebo with a lounging bed.
 Animals are able to walk around freely outside your door since the lodge area isn’t fenced in!
 I was hoping for an elephant to come for a visit to my plunge pool!

 $500 to $670 USD per night per person.
 All food/bev included plus 2 game drives a day and photo course.

-$3000 to $4000 USD for entire villa, butler, cook.
-All food/bev included plus 2 game drives a day and photo course.
+$3000 to $4000 USD for the entire villa, butler, cook.
+All food/bev included plus 2 game drives a day and a photo course.